 Small Donation to: Winston's Wish, Each Other, Urban Synergy, Travellers Advice Line, Law Centre Network, Outside Project, Themis- Women Barristers Association, StopWatch, Good Chance Theatre, and Black Lives Matter UK.

 Extraordinary Funding to: Access to Justice Foundation.

-Chambers annually fields a team of walkers, joggers and runners for the London Legal Walk, fundraising for law centres and legal advice agencies providing vulnerable people with access to justice regardless of their financial situation.
+Chambers also annually fields a team of walkers, joggers and runners for the London Legal Walk, fundraising for law centres and legal advice agencies providing people from disadvantaged backgrounds with access to justice regardless of their financial situation.